Calvv/Mock-Cmd/README.md

 # Mock-Cmd
-This is a face command Prompt
+This is a fake command Prompt